artunit/identSim/README.md

 test100/78_1-a-handful-of-earth-from-my-dear-mothers-grave-2-the-cruiskeen-lawn_frank-lu_gbia0412575b_itemimage_odw.hocr
 test100/78_1-a-handful-of-earth-from-my-dear-mothers-grave-2-the-cruiskeen-lawn_frank-lu_gbia0412575b_itemimage_odw.txt
 ```
-The idea is that the resulting HOCR file is the best of the 4 passes of the OCR.
-I found this was the only way to get
+The idea is that the resulting HOCR file is the best of the, in this case, 4 passes of the OCR.
+I found this was one way to get
-a usable level of OCR for similarity processing but there may be better ways of doing this.
+a usable level of OCR for similarity processing with my test set but there may be better ways of doing this.
 Finally, the last script
 uses the method [described here](https://dev.to/thepylot/compare-documents-similarity-using-python-nlp-4odp):
 ```
 python identSim.py -f test100 -d doc/78_1-a-handful-of-earth-from-my-dear-mothers-grave-2-the-cruiskeen-lawn_frank-lu_gbia0412575b_itemimage_odw.txt